 I loved fried pickle spears, I loved fried pickle ovals.
 I didn't discriminate!

-Fast forward to eating gluten-free and I have found two places in my travels that have had gluten free fried pickles!
+Fast forward to eating gluten-free and I have found two places in my travels that have had gluten-free fried pickles!
 One was in Vegas and the other in Kentucky.

-Sometimes you find something that makes you smile when you are cooking…
+Sometimes you find something that makes you smile when you are cooking.

 See look, even pickles have some personality.
 I found this little pickle face mid batch!
 This photo is from the old batch.
 It is just too cute to get rid of!
 I had to keep it!Isn't he cute? 😉

-These gluten free fried pickles are delicious and I promise you will keep coming back for more.
+These gluten-free fried pickles are delicious and I promise you will keep coming back for more.

 A bit of advice...let them cool before eating them.